knro/indi-ikarusroof/README.md

 + Roof Fully Opened: OPEN Limit Switch is OFF --> OPEN Charger OFF --> OPEN GPIO LOW --> Unparked
 + Roof in between #1 and #2: CLOSE and OPEN limit switches are BOTH ON --> Both Charges ON --> Both GPIOs ON --> Unknown State

+The INDI driver is a simple implementation that parks and unparks the roll-off roof and report its status.